 Royal Nickel has the following targeted key milestones to achieve the development of the Dumont Nickel Project:

-Estimated construction schedule of 22 months post successful permitting
+- Estimated construction schedule of 22 months post successful permitting and securing financing;

 - Assuming permits and financing in place by the end of 2014, project commissioning is targeted to begin in the second half of 2016 followed by production ramp-up.